ysmood/algorithm/combination/readme.md

 ![combination-tree](combination-tree.png)

-The building process of this tree is actually a depth first search process.
+The building process of this tree is actually a DFS process.

 The search principles are pretty simple: